Skip to content

 There are a number of muscles that contribute to a strong core and bulletproof lower back.
 Every one of these muscles need to be strong in order for the lower back to perform at its full capacity.
 If your lower back perpetually falls into spasm or pain, there is likely weakness in one or more of these muscles.

-These muscles include (but are not limited to): Quadratus Lumborum (QL), Abdominals, Obliques, Glutes, and Lat muscles.
+These muscles include (but are not limited to):

 Do Not Ignore Endurance:

 Lower back strength training is only one part of the equation.
 If lower back strength was the only piece, strength athletes would rarely injure their lower backs.
-One who can deadlift 600 pounds with perfect form should be immune to lower back injuries, right?
+Someone who can deadlift 600 pounds with perfect form should be immune to lower back injuries, right?

 Look At Core Strength Holistically: